Ivan Yumashev: Early years and career

 Marat, before serving as assistant commander of the ship.
-During the Kronstadt Uprising in March 1921, he was arrested by the rebels and was in prison until the end of the storming of the fortress by the Red Army.
+During the Kronstadt rebellion in March 1921, he was arrested by the rebels and was in prison until the end of the storming of the fortress by the Red Army.

 In 1924 he took part in the first long-distance cruise of the Soviet fleet, which involved the passage of the Vorovskiy messenger ship from Arkhangelsk to Vladivostok.
 In 1925, he educated at special courses for commanding officers of the fleet.
 Yumashev served on the destroyers Lenin and Voikov, which was assigned to the Baltic Fleet.
-He served as second assistant to the commander of the battleship Marat. in 1932.
+He served as second assistant to the commander of the battleship Marat in 1932.

 In 1926 he transferred to the Black Sea Fleet as captain of the cruiser Komintern.
 He subsequently commanded the cruiser Profintern and destroyer flotillas.
-On 1932, he attended tactical courses for commanders of ships at the Naval Academy.
+In 1932, he attended tactical courses for commanders of ships at the Naval Academy.
 With the introduction of personal military ranks in the USSR, by order of the People's Commissar of Defense of the USSR No. 2488 of November 28, 1935, I. S. Yumashev was awarded the military rank of flagship of the 2nd rank.
 In September 1937, he became chief of staff of the Black Sea Fleet and in January 1938 commander of the Black Sea Fleet.

 World War II

 In March 1939, he became commander of the Pacific Fleet and commanded it until 1947.
 He made a great contribution to the development and strengthening of the fleet, by constructing naval bases, airfields and coastal defense in the Soviet Far East.
 On June 4, 1940, he was promoted to the rank of Vice Admiral and on May 31, 1943, he was awarded the rank of Admiral.

 From August to September 1945, he led the Pacific Fleet war against Japan during Operation August Storm.
 Under his command, the Pacific Fleet successfully assisted the troops of the 1st and 2nd Far Eastern Fronts in defeating the Kwantung Army, participated in the liberation of South Sakhalin and the Kuril Islands.
-He also oversaw the Seishin Landing Operation at the northern part of the Korean Peninsula.
+He also oversaw the Seishin Operation at the northern part of the Korean Peninsula.

 For commanding the fleet in the battles with Japanese troops, on September 14, 1945, he was awarded the title of Hero of the Soviet Union and the Order of Lenin.

 Post war

-In 1947 he was promoted to Commander in Chief of the Soviet Navy and in 1950 became Minister of the Navy, replaced one year later by Nikolai Gerasimovich Kuznetsov.
+In 1947 he was promoted to Commander in Chief of the Soviet Navy and in 1950 became Minister of the Navy, replaced one year later by Nikolai Kuznetsov.
 Since 1951 he was director of the Naval Academy.
 Yumashev retired in 1957 and died in Leningrad in 1972.